peterhagelund/js-puzzle/README.md

-# js-box
+# js-puzzle

-Command-line utility for solving a "letter-boxed" puzzle.
+Command-line utility for solving some weird puzzles.

 ## Copyright and License